awesee/leetcode/problems/the-dining-philosophers/README.md

 	<li><code>philosopher</code>&nbsp;is the id of the philosopher who wants to eat.</li>
 	<li><code>pickLeftFork</code>&nbsp;and&nbsp;<code>pickRightFork</code>&nbsp;are functions you can call to pick the corresponding forks of that philosopher.</li>
 	<li><code>eat</code>&nbsp;is a function you can call to let the philosopher eat once he has picked&nbsp;both forks.</li>
-	<li><code>putLeftFork</code>&nbsp;and&nbsp;<code>pickRightFork</code>&nbsp;are functions you can call to put down the corresponding forks of that philosopher.</li>
+	<li><code>putLeftFork</code>&nbsp;and&nbsp;<code>putRightFork</code>&nbsp;are functions you can call to put down the corresponding forks of that philosopher.</li>
 	<li>The philosophers are assumed to be thinking as long as they are not asking to eat (the function is not being called with their number).</li>
 </ul>

 <p>Five threads, each representing a philosopher, will&nbsp;simultaneously use one object of your class to simulate the process.
-It is possible that the function will be called for the same philosopher more than once, even before the last call ends.</p>
+The function may be called for the same philosopher more than once, even before the last call ends.</p>

 <p>&nbsp;</p>
 <p><strong>Example 1:</strong></p>